avall/AWS-SAA-C03/assets/md/005-ElasticLoadBalancer.md

 * [Return to table of contents](../../README.md)
 # Pre-knowledge
-## Health checks
+## Health check
-- Health checks are used to monitor the status of targets in a load balancer’s target group.
+- Health check are used to monitor the status of targets in a load balancer’s target group.
 Requests for online availability status are sent to registered targets at a configured interval to verify that registered targets are available to serve traffic.
 If a target fails a health check, it is removed from the target group and will not receive traffic until it is deemed healthy again.